-Issued financial instruments or their components, which are not designated at FVPL, are classified as other financial liabilities, where the substance of the contractual arrangement results in the Group having an obligation either to deliver cash or another financial asset to the holder.
-Other financial liabilities include trade payables and other liabilities (Note 28.14) (excluding balances payable to government agencies arising from withholding taxes, payroll deductions and provisions), borrowings (Note 28.15) and lease liabilities (Note 28.21).
+The Group classifies its financial liabilities at initial recognition as other financial liabilities, where the substance of the contractual arrangement results in the Group having an obligation either to deliver cash or another financial asset to the holder.
+Other financial liabilities include trade payables and other liabilities (excluding balances payable to government agencies arising from withholding taxes, payroll deductions and provisions), borrowings and lease liabilities (Note 28.17).